TeamUnibuc/GeneticSnake/README.md

 # Input:
     1. position X of head
     2. position Y of head
-    3. position X of food
+    3. position DX of food from head
-    4. position Y of food
+    4. position DY of food from head
     5. distance to wall/tail down
     6. distance to wall/tail right
     7. distance to wall/tail up